boisgera/ash/index.md

 ### Well-Posed System {.definition}
-A dynamical system $\dot{x} = f(x)$ is **well-posed** if for any initial state the corresponding IVP has a unique maximal solution which depends continuously on the initial state.
+A dynamical system $\dot{x} = f(x)$ is **well-posed** if for any initial state the corresponding IVP has a unique maximal solution $x$ which depends continuously on the initial state:

 ## Asymptotic Concepts